Inside: If you’re looking for some tried-and-true, smart ways how to make your house smell good – all the time – you’re in the right place.

-Add everything together in a saucepan and bring to a boil, turn down the heat and let it simmer.
-After just a few short minutes you will notice your whole house has been filled with this wonderful scent.
+Add everything together in a saucepan and bring just to a boil then turn down the heat and let it simmer.
+After just a few minutes you’ll already notice your house filling with a delictable aroma.

-There are also other scents that you can create, including citrus, herbs, and much more.
+There are so many other scents that you can create by incorporating citrus, herbs, different spices, and so much more.

 4. Wax Melts

-House Cleaning Checklist & 13 Things You’re Forgetting to Clean
+13 Things You’re Forgetting to Clean in Your House

 6 Tips: How to Master the 10 Minute Tidy Up